 |---|---|---|

-| Okta | Step 3 | Get Link ↗ |
+| Okta Identity Cloud | Step 1 | Get Link ↗ |

 | Duo Security | Step 2 | Get Link ↗ |

-| Okta & Duo | Step 4 | Get Link ↗ |
+| Okta Access Gateway / Duo Network Gateway (Limited) | Step 3 | Get Link ↗ |

-| Internal Training | Step 5 | Get Link ↗ |
+| Okta Session Policies / Duo Access Policies | Step 5 | Get Link ↗ |

 Most people overcomplicate this.
 Focus on the core logic first, then polish.
 Speed is your only advantage here.

-Pricing: Included in Okta/Duo subscription
+Pricing: Included in higher Okta/Duo tiers or separate license

 The automation here isn't just for speed; it's for consistency.
 Human error is the #1 reason this path becomes cluttered.